illuminaki/Rails-event-system/README.md

 5. Create Testing Directories
 Ensure directories like spec/models, spec/controllers, and spec/factories are present.
 You can organize factories under spec/factories to keep them organized.

-# Step 4 Css Tailwind CSS
+# Step 4 Tailwind CSS

 1. Add required gems to your Gemfile